eriizu/candela/README.md

 ## Cleanner

-The idea for this feature is born out of a simple enough problem: my works has me cloning a lot of repositories, install their dependancies, compile their source; and I don't always remmember to clean them right away.
+The idea for this feature is born out of a simple enough problem: my work has me cloning a lot of repositories, install their dependancies, compile their source; and I don't always remmember to clean them right away.

 Going arround my filesystem, using `fd`, `yarn cache clean`, `cargo clean`, `make fclean`, `rm random_objet.o`, gets old very quickly.
-It sound like the perfect job for a script or a program.
+It sounds like the perfect job for a script or a program.

 Hence this feature.
 It does some of these tasks automatically.
 It can handle: